jross765/gnucash-api/src/test/resources/README.md

 [ In future releases, we will therefore probably provide one test data file per supported locale. ]

-When you change the test.xml file, please save it in *uncompressed* XML format (by convention, compressed
+When you change the `test.xml` file, please save it in *uncompressed* XML format (by convention, compressed
 GnuCash
 files have the extension
 "gnucash").

 # Testing Aspects
-Please be careful when making changes on the file: All JUnit test cases heavily rely on it, and you might break things.
+Please be careful when making changes on the file: All JUnit test cases heavily depend on it, and you might break things.

 # Accounting Aspects
 If you are an accountant (or have a similar profession), you might look at this file with a mixture of astonishment and disgust, perhaps thinking: "My goodness!
 Don't these guys know how to do accounting?
 This is awful nonsense!".